-- (1) WebEOC is an unclassified, web-based, collaborative planning and execution tool that promotes information sharing across all levels of response, management, and command, regardless of geographic location.
-The MCIEAST-MCB CAMLEJ EOC will develop, maintain, and disseminate a COP using the WebEOC application during DW events that warrant the activation of the EOC. - (2) Additionally, the MCIEAST-MCB CAMLEJ EOC will use the WebEOC tool to collect and track requests for information and support, pass information via the applications messaging feature, and manage tasks associated with the EM effort.
-The WebEOC application-messaging feature is the primary means of unsecured electronic mail communication during DW operations.
+(1) MCOP is an unclassified web-based collaborative planning and execution tool that promotes information sharing across all levels of response, management, and command regardless of geographic location.
+The MCIEAST-MCB EOC will develop, maintain, and disseminate a COP using the MCOP application during destructive weather events that warrant the activation of the EOC.

+(2) The MCIEAST-MCB EOC will use the MCOP application to collect and track requests for information and support, pass information via the applications messaging feature, and manage tasks associated with the emergency management effort.
+The MCOP applications messaging feature is the primary means of unsecured electronic mail communication during destructive weather operations.
 It is therefore critically important that all participants in the emergency response and management effort be trained and equipped to access and use the application in all foreseeable circumstances.
 Assistance with the set-up and use of this application is available through the AC/S, G-3/5.